alcionai/corso/website/docs/support/known-issues.md

 * Sharing information of items in OneDrive/SharePoint using sharing links aren't backed up and restored.

-* Partial inheritance of link shares from a parent folder cannot be restored.
+* Partial inheritance of link shares from a parent folder can't be restored.